Windswept rain storm could cause flooding, tree damage

 RAIN TIMELINE:

-Rain arrives from west to east in the afternoon. . . by 1 p.m. in Western Mass. and by 4 p.m. in Eastern Mass.
+Rain arrives from west to east in the afternoon, by 1 p.m. in western Massachusetts and by 4 p.m. in eastern Mass.

-We get about six hours of heavy downpours, expecting the rain to taper off between 8-10 p.m.
+We get about six hours of heavy downpours, expecting the rain to taper off between 8 and 10 p.m.

 Rainfall amounts will mainly fall between .5" and 1.0"